 - Companies can use newsletters to share important news, recognize employees, and more.

 - You can create and distribute your newsletter through email or opt for modern-day updates with employee management software that has a social feed.
-You can read our review of the best employee management tools
+You can read our review of the best employee management apps

 Keep It Short, Punchy, and Write for Skimming